Mongolia

 6:00 p.m.
 You'll return to the camp, enjoy a hot shower, then appetizers.

-Situated on nice stretches of river in the remote outback of Mongolia, the camps are strategically located to enable anglers to access over 120 combined miles of river by jet boats.
+Situated on nice stretches of river in the remote outback of Mongolia, the three strategically-located Taimen Camps enable anglers to access over 120 combined miles of river by jet boats.
 These remote camps have very limited access to the outside world, which enhances the fishery and the adventure.
-Each camp has gers (yurts), a dining lodge, a bathhouse, a shower facility, and two masseuses and are the most comfortable fishing camps in Mongolia.
-110-volt electricity is supplied by an on-site generator and is available for charging video cameras, satellite phones, etc. There is no cell phone reception; however, they do have satellite phones.
+Each camp has gers (yurts), a dining lodge, a bathhouse, a shower facility, and two masseuses, and are the most comfortable fishing camps in Mongolia.
+An on-site generator supplies 110-volt electricity for charging video cameras, satellite phones, etc. There is no cell phone reception.
+Satellite calls from Camp are $2.00 per minute.

 Monday: At 9:00 a.m., you'll be driven to the airport for your flight to camp.
-Travel from Ulaanbaatar to the camp is included in the package and is either by helicopter or fixed-wing charter.
-You'll either take a two hour helicopter flight directly to camp or a 1.25-hour fixed-wing flight and then a one-hour drive from the landing strip to camp.
-If time allows, you can fish upon arrival.
+For travel from Ulaanbaatar to the camp, you'll either take a two-hour helicopter flight directly to Camp or a 1.25-hour fixed-wing flight and then a one-hour drive from the landing strip to camp.
+You can fish upon arrival if time allows.

 Tuesday to Sunday: Six full days of fishing at camp.

 Monday: After breakfast, you’ll fly back to Ulaanbaatar.
-You'll again spend the night in Ulaanbaatar at the Hovsgol Travel Hotel.
+You'll spend the night again at the Hovsgol Travel Hotel.
 Dinner is on your own.

-Tuesday: Transfer to airport for your return trip to the U.S. via Seoul or Beijing.
+Tuesday: Transfer to the airport for your return trip to the U.S. via Seoul or Beijing.

 • Airport reception in Ulaanbaatar